rodger0531/foobook-mirror/Server/README.md

-This README file contains information about the Server folder all the realted changes.
+This README file contains information about all changes relating to the 'Server' folder.

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.